tjohnston-softdev/python-study-notes/chapters/07-tuples.md

 ```

 ## Methods
-* 'count' returns the number of times a given value appears in the tuple.
+* `count()` returns the number of times a given value appears in the tuple.
-* 'index' searches the tuple for a given value and returns the index of where it is first found.
+* `index()` searches the tuple for a given value and returns the index of where it is first found.

 ---